I. Purpose

 IX.
 What This Book Does Not Do

-It does not predict timelines.
+This book does not predict timelines,

-It does not recommend confrontation.
+or recommend confrontation.

 Paranoia assumes intent everywhere.